Poona Ford: Los Angeles Chargers

 On March 16, 2024, Ford signed with the Los Angeles Chargers.
 He was named a starter to begin the year, and finished the season starting all 17 games while recording 39 tackles, three sacks, five pass deflections and one interception.

 Los Angeles Rams

 On March 13, 2025, Ford signed a three-year, $27.6 million contract with the Los Angeles Rams.
+He played in 17 games, starting in 10, and recorded 47 tackles, two sacks, and one interception.
+Ford, who had worn No. 95 during the 2025 season, agreed to switch to No. 97 (which had been his number while playing for Seattle) for 2026 following the Rams' acquisition of defensive end Myles Garrett.